BREAKING NEWS!!! $775 MILLION SETTLEMENT REACHED!!

 Xarelto is a profitable drug, bringing Johnson & Johnson and Bayer AG over $1 billion in 2014 and over $2 billion per year in 2015 and 2016.
 Sales for the drug are expected to approach $4 billion in 2019.
 Several major lawsuits brought by patients against the drug’s manufacturers argue that the company prioritized Xarelto’s profit potential over safety, putting patients at risk.
 Plaintiffs have filed a lawsuit against Bayer AG and Johnson & Johnson’s subsidiary Janssen Pharmaceutical, demanding that the manufacturers compensate them for their medical costs, pain and suffering, and funeral costs for patients who have suffered fatal side effects.

-If you or someone you care about has suffered injury after taking Xarelto, contact us to learn if you have a Lawsuit.
+If you or someone you care about has suffered an injury after taking Xarelto, contact us to learn if you have a Lawsuit.

 Our experienced partner attorneys can help determine if you are entitled to compensation.